This is an official version.

 (m) "seller" means a person who, as a seller or provider of or the person undertaking to provide counselling, advice, funeral services or funeral goods, enters into, proposes to enter into or solicits another person to enter into a prepaid funeral contract.

-3. (1) A person may, in writing, apply to the minister for and the minister may issue to that person a licence to be a seller.
+3. (1) A person may, in writing, apply to the registrar for and the registrar may issue to that person a licence to be a seller.

-(2) A person applying under subsection (1) shall provide to the minister
+(2) A person applying under subsection (1) shall provide to the registrar

 (a) copies of proposed prepaid funeral contracts;